qemus/qemu-docker/readme.md

   * ### How do I interact with the VM?

-    If you just need text-based output you can use the Docker console, or connect via SSH.
+    If you just need text-based output, you can use the Docker console or connect via SSH.

     If you need graphical output, you can enable VNC by adding the following lines to your compose file: